LemmensDaan/ngx-cumulio/README.md

 ```

 Now for our dashboard component.
+Here we can add our dashboards and tabs.
-Let's add some dashboards and tabs first in our **`dashboard.component.ts`**:
+**`dashboard.component.ts`**:

 ```Typescript
 export class AppComponent implements OnInit{